vcsjones/OpenOpcSignTool/README.md

 }
 ```

-This file will automatically be ignored by Git to it isn't accidentally commited, but still please take care to review any
+This file will automatically be ignored by Git so it isn't accidentally commited, but still please take care to review any
 commits to ensure this didn't accidentally get added somehow.

 ## Known Issues